rolandholik/Quixote/Documentation/tsem.rst

 A model violation causes the task to be placed in untrusted status.

-This mode is designed to provide the ability to either fine tune a model or provide early warning of a potential attempt to subert the security status of a workload.
+This mode is designed to provide the ability to either fine tune a model or provide early warning of a potential attempt to subvert the security status of a workload.
 The characteristics of the violating event are registered in the forensics trajectory of the model for use in subsequent evaluation of the violating event and/or model